alexmayberry/code-quiz/README.md

 ## `JS`
 - I'm unsure what I should make into a function, what I should make into an object, and what I should just list out.

+## Order of Operations from Anthony
+1. Make repo and files
+2. Make first absolutley basic html elements
+3. Make first jS variables and objects to get started.